vcsjones/vcsjones.dev/_posts/2018-10-04-fixed-time-equals-dotnet-core.md

 </pre>

-This time it took 6ns to check the API key because the first and second letter were checked, and the first failed.
+This time it took 6ns to check the API key because the first and second letter were checked, and the third failed.

 The attacker can keep doing this by observing the amount of time each call takes.
 The longer it takes, the attacker can assume they have guessed the next